The Concept of Beer Money and Making Money Online

 My experience with making money online has been very negative in the past.
 The pay can be crap and the work is tedious and annoying.

 I think if you’re thinking of using these websites as full time work then the above still applies.
-The pay for a lot of this is crap and the work is tedious and annoying.
+The pay for a lot of this is bad and the work is tedious and annoying.

 However, that’s not the point of beer money.
 The point of beer money is to earn extra cash online and since it’s just extra money you don’t depend on, you can focus on the things that pay well.
+That’s especially true during a time like today where jobs can be hard to find and layoffs are common.

 That’s one of the reasons I’m enjoying this quite a bit more than I thought I would.

 Take Amazon Turk as an example.
 I can focus on the things that work for me and only do tasks that are somewhat enjoyable.
 If nothing good is popping up, I can just not do it!
+However, knowing it’s there gives me a feeling of safety and some income flowing in spite of everything else.

 The only annoying part of this will be the taxes but I’ll figure that out somehow.
 Remember to save around 25% of your earnings for taxes next year and you should be fine.

-Even with that, I’m excited to try out more sites and to keep doing some side hustle work on the good ones I’ve already found.
+Even with that, I’m open to try out more sites and to keep doing some side hustle work on the good ones I’ve already found.
 There’s a ton of crap out there but hopefully this post gets you started on a few beer money sites that are worth doing!

 Good luck and let me know if you have any suggestions for good sites or questions about any of the websites mentioned.